 For buildings up to four storeys high, rigid frames may be used in which the steel members and the multiple beam to column connections provide bending resistance and stiffness to resist horizontal loads.
 This is generally only possible where the beams are relatively deep (400 mm to 500 mm) and where the column size is increased to resist the applied moments.
 Full depth end plate connections generally provide the necessary connection stiffness.

 For buildings up to 12 storeys high, braced steel frames are commonly used in which cross, K or V bracing is used in the walls, generally within a cavity in the façades, or around stairs or other serviced zones.
 Cross bracing is designed in tension only (the other member being redundant).
 Cross bracing is often simple flat steel plate , but angle and channel sections may also be used.

 - Responsibility for temporary stability lies with one organisation

 - As soon as the steel bracing is connected (bolted), the structure is stable.

-Concrete cores are the most practical system for buildings of up to 40 storeys high, but the concrete core is generally constructed in advance of the steel framework.
+Concrete cores are the most practical system for buildings of up to 40 storeys high.
+The concrete core is generally constructed in advance of the steel framework.
 In this form of construction, the beams often span directly between the columns on the perimeter of the building and the concrete core.
 Special structural design considerations are required for:

 - The beam connections to the concrete core